By Mike Davis, Director of Market Development,Oil Markets, ICE

 Four of the key reasons behind Low Sulphur Gasoil’s evolution to become the world’s diesel benchmark:

 - An expanding diesel market.
-The first and most obvious reason behind the importance of Low Sulphur Gasoil futures is that the underlying market itself has continued to expand, and is particularly significant in scale in Europe where diesel dominates transport fuels, especially commercially.
-The long-term increase in diesel cars and haulage globally has led to a rise in demand for diesel fuel.
-This in turn has led to increased demand from refineries to meet this demand, including that for winter conditions whilst near-zero sulphur diesel specifications have become the global norm.
-More diesel is itself now being exported, and is being transported across longer sea distances.
+The first reason behind the importance of Low Sulphur Gasoil futures is that the underlying market itself has continued to expand, and is particularly significant in Europe where diesel dominates transport fuels, especially commercially.
+The long-term increase in global trade and diesel haulage has led to a rise in demand for diesel fuel.
+This in turn has led to increased demand from refineries to meet this rise in diesel transportation, including for winter conditions.
+At the same time, near-zero sulphur diesel specifications have become the global norm.
+More diesel is itself being exported and transported across longer sea distances.

 Today Low Sulphur Gasoil plays a comparable role to Brent in relation to its portion of the refined oil barrel.

 - Liquidity, efficiency and transparency.
-Market participants can trade ICE Low Sulphur Gasoil futures in a highly liquid market where the depth and breadth of the market offer significant efficiencies.
-That liquidity across the forward curve also helps to reduce both the cost and friction of execution.
+Market participants can trade ICE Low Sulphur Gasoil futures in a highly liquid market where the depth and breadth of the market offer significant efficiencies and ease of trading.
+Liquidity across the forward curve also helps to reduce both the cost and friction of execution.
 The ability to see prices and transact in related products, such as Brent and Jet Fuel, while managing price risk in Gasoil, make for a more complete hedging solution.

-As established global benchmarks, the contracts have proven value in helping participants adapt to evolving global markets and enabling price discovery for oil market participants around the world.
+As established global benchmarks, Brent and Gasoil have proven value in helping participants adapt to evolving global markets and enabling price discovery for oil market participants around the world.